-The Faculty of Health Sciences (FHS) at the American University of Beirut (AUB) is pleased to announce the opening of application for its first PhD Epidemiology Program for Fall 2018-19.
+The Department of Epidemiology and Population Health at the Faculty of Health Sciences (FHS) at the American University of Beirut (AUB) offers a PhD in Epidemiology.

 Who can apply to the PhD in Epidemiology?